taksug229/call-center-simulation/Readme.md

 **Fig 1.** Call Center Flow
 ![Flow](img/call-center-flow.png)

 Like in real life, the callers in this problem do not arrive at perfectly consistent nor predictable intervals.
 Customers entering the queue are modeled via a poisson distribution where the mean number of callers arrive per minute.
-We test three different mean calls per minute in this simulation: 0.5 caller per minute, 1 caller per minute, and 2 callers per minute.
+I tested three different mean calls per minute in this simulation: 0.5 caller per minute, 1 caller per minute, and 2 callers per minute.
 Likewise, not all callers drop out of the waiting queue at the same time; the time that they drop follows a normal distribution with a mean of 15 minutes and a standard deviation of 5 minutes.
 Additionally, the time for an employee to support a caller follows a normal distribution with a mean of 10 minutes and a standard deviation of 3 minutes.
 Employees may only service one caller at a time.
 After finishing servicing one customer, they remove a caller from the front of the queue and service them.

 ---